tarcai/cnn_visualization/README.md

 ## Script usage:

-	usage: vgg16_filter_vis.py [-h] [--layer LAYER] [--noimg] [--gaussian_filter] [--uniform_filter]
+	usage: vgg16_filter_vis.py [-h] [-l LAYER] [--noimg]
+    	                       [-r {none,l2,gaussian,uniform}]

 	optional arguments:
-	  -h, --help         show this help message and exit --layer LAYER      Name of the layer to visualize.
-If value is "all", all of the layers will be visualized.
+	  -h, --help            show this help message and exit -l LAYER, --layer LAYER
+    	                    Name of the layer to visualize.
+If value is "all_conv", all of the convolution layers will be visualized.
 	  --noimg               Not save output images
+	  -r {none,l2,gaussian,uniform}, --regularization {none,l2,gaussian,uniform}
-	  --gaussian_filter  Apply gaussian filter on each iteration --uniform_filter   Apply uniform filter on each iteration
+    	                    Apply regularization on each iteration